 Drop from Eye-Lvl: is the drop of the horizon line as measured down from the tangential plane with origin at the observer height.
 Drop from Eye−Lvl = Drop from Surf + Height.

-Horizon Width: Is the amount of the horizon that is visible within the display.
+Frame Width: Is the width of the frame as measured with a scale at the center of the horizon.
 This amount depends on the distance of the horizon and the viewing angle or focal length.
+Compare with Left-Right Width.

 Grid Spacing: is the distance between the grid lines of the globe model.